KeatonMacLeod/WorkTermOne/README.md

 <strong>Back End:</strong>

-The source code I wrote that gets called when a user clicks "Filter Results" and wants to view a collection of documents can be viewed!
+The source code I wrote that gets called when a user clicks "Filter Results" and wants to view a collection of documents can be viewed under getAllDreqs.groovy!

 ![searchpage](https://cloud.githubusercontent.com/assets/15184861/25734464/beebb350-3128-11e7-852b-17270fa59438.png)